 11. Can I double major with dance?

 Yes, many students take advantage of the liberal arts education by combining their dance major with an additional discipline.
 It takes a very dedicated student to complete a double major, but it is certainly possible.
-In the past 5 years, dancers have also majored business, psychology, biology, sport and exercise science, TV/Film, Theater, marriage and family studies, and special education.
+In the past 5 years, dancers have also majored business, psychology, biology, nursing, sport and exercise physiology, TV/Film, Theater, history, marriage and family studies, and special education.

 12. When will I be notified if I have been accepted?